 Holding principals accountable

-State law does not require any state agency to provide oversight of students’ compliance with immunization requirements.
-This includes oversight of the two issues noted in the audit:
+State law does not require any state agency to provide oversight of certain issues around immunization requirements.
+This includes ensuring school principals exclude children who lack vaccination records.

 As a result, the burden of ensuring school administrators comply with the law rests with superintendents and elected school boards.